 - We conduct due diligence checks on any recruitment agency that we use to ensure that it is reputable and conducts appropriate checks on all staff that they supply to us.

-Mandatory training is provided to all existing Group employees and new joiners alike, and is re-taken on an annual basis.
+Mandatory training is provided to all existing Group employees and new joiners alike and is required to be re-taken annually.
 Training is accompanied by an online resource facility which is available to all Group employees.
 Refreshment of these materials is ongoing.
 Feedback is encouraged to develop improvement of Policy and future updates the training material for all Sophos employees.

 Sophos engages an external compliance data provider on an ongoing basis, to audit the Sophos Supply Chain and keep it under review.
-Together with our external compliance data provider the Group monitor the performance of the Policy, together with the Sophos Anti-Corruption and Bribery and Whistleblowing Policies.
-The Group maintain a watching brief on the compliance of all Suppliers through live monitoring tools.
+Together with external compliance data, the Group monitors the performance of the Policy, along with the transparency provided via the Sophos Anti-Corruption and Whistleblowing Policies.
+The Group maintains a watching brief on the compliance of all Suppliers through live monitoring tools.
 Any alert raised through this process will be subject to an internal review and where appropriate, a business investigation of the Supplier will be undertaken.
-During 2018/19, no material alerts have been raised by our external compliance data provider concerning any Supplier, including recruitment agencies.
+During the fiscal year ending 2020, no material alerts were raised by our external compliance data provider concerning any Supplier, including recruitment agencies.

 Indicators used to evaluate risk, include managing the risks in our own business.